Laravel Development

 Multi-tenancy is an architecture decision, not a feature

 Three times we have been asked to "add multi-tenancy" to an existing single-tenant application.
 Each time, the retrofit took longer than building the feature set from scratch would have.
-Database isolation strategy affects every query, every migration, every cache key, and every queue job.
+Database isolation strategy (database-per-tenant vs shared database with tenant scoping) affects every query, every migration, every cache key, and every queue job.
 If there is any possibility the application will serve multiple organisations, this decision must be made before the first line of production code.
+We cover the trade-offs in depth on our multi-tenant Laravel page.

 Deployment pipelines and integration resilience are equally non-negotiable.
 Manual deployments (SSH into the server, pull the code, run migrations, clear caches) work until they do not.
 A missed step in a manual deployment took down a logistics application for 40 minutes because the deployer forgot to restart the queue workers after a job class signature change.
-Zero-downtime deployment scripts are the minimum standard for any application handling commercial operations.
+Laravel's ecosystem provides dedicated tooling for this: Laravel Forge provisions and manages servers, while Laravel Envoyer handles zero-downtime deployments with automatic rollback.
+For applications requiring serverless scaling, Laravel Vapor deploys to AWS Lambda.
+We pair these with CI/CD pipelines that run the full test suite before every deployment, so broken code never reaches production.
+This operational discipline is as much a part of infrastructure as the servers themselves.

 On integrations: Every external integration will fail.
 Payment gateways return 500 errors.
 Email providers rate-limit without warning.
 Third-party APIs change response formats.
-Every integration needs circuit breakers, retry logic, and idempotency keys.
+Every integration needs the circuit breaker pattern, retry logic, and idempotency keys.
 We build these patterns into every API integration from the first connection.
+Our integration patterns page covers the architectural approaches in detail.

 Structured logging with context (user ID, request ID, tenant ID) rounds out the operational foundation.
 When a customer reports that their order vanished, structured logs let us trace the exact sequence of events: who accessed the record, which background job processed it, and whether a webhook from the payment provider triggered a status change.